baduhai/Koi/README.md

 #### Other Distros

-AppImage planned.

-[//]: # "Find the latest AppImage in the [Releases](https://github.com/baduhai/Koi/releases) page."
+Find the latest AppImage in the [Releases](https://github.com/baduhai/Koi/releases) page.

 #### Build from source